 Whole blog posts (or books) could be written about this.
 Your lawyer, or other expert on the CCPA and GDPR can advise you.

-When having a contractor develop your application for you, you are putting a lot of trust in that partner.
-Having a third party check over the code can be expensive but it may save you both financially and reputationally in the long run – and any reputable contractor should welcome such an audit.
+When having a software contractor develop your application for you, you are putting a lot of trust in that partner.
+Having a third party check over the source code can be expensive but it may save you both in the long run – and any reputable contractor should welcome such an audit.

-If you’re interested in having Big Fish perform a security audit on software you already have, please reach out here.
+If you’re interested in having Big Fish perform a security audit on software you already have, please reach out.

 It should be easier to choose an outsourcing partner for developing software, but unfortunately, just like choosing a contractor in an unregulated industry, it is not.